Gremious/StS-LotusMarks/README.md

 Attacks

 	Common Attack: 1.
-Lotus Slash  - Deal 7 (8) damage and apply 1 (2) Lotus Marks.
+Lotus Slash  - Deal 4 (5) damage two times and apply 1 (2) Lotus Marks.

 	Common Attack: 1.
 Lotus Strike - 6 damage, +2 (+4) for every Lotus Mark on the enemy.

 	Uncommon Attack 1.
 Lotus Chain - Deal 4 (5) damage to a random enemy for each Lotus Mark on any enemy.

 	Uncommon Attack: 2.
-Season of Fire - Deal 4(6) damage to every enemy for each Lotus Mark they have.
+Season of Fire - Deal Damage and apply Vulnerable to every enemy equal to the amount of Lotus Marks they have.

 Skills

 	Mark 1(0). - Apply 1 (2) Lotus Mark(s).
-Gain 1(2) Strength.
-At the end of your turn lose 1(2) Strength.
-Exhaust.
+Apply 1 Vulnerable.

 	Uncommon✱ 1.
 Full Bloom - Grave.
 Autoplay.
 Apply 1(2) Lotus Marks to all enemies.